-Kristina Pentieva completed her MD training and PhD in medical science at the Medical University Sofia, Bulgaria.
+Kristina Pentieva completed her medical degree (MD) and PhD in medical science at the Medical University Sofia, Bulgaria.
 Prior to joining Ulster at 1998, she worked as a scientist at the Department of Nutrition, National Centre of Hygiene, Bulgaria and later as a postdoctoral fellow at MRC Dunn Nutrition Centre, Cambridge, UK.
 She is currently a Professor of Human Nutrition at the Nutrition Innovation Centre for Food and Health, Ulster University.

-Kristina’s research is focused on B-vitamins involved in one-carbon metabolism and their health effects in vulnerable population groups.
+Kristina’s research is focused on folate and related B-vitamins involved in one-carbon metabolism and their health effects in vulnerable population groups.
 The outcome of this research has informed health services and regulatory authorities worldwide in relation to dietary recommendations for B-vitamins.
-Of specific interest for Kristina in the recent years is the area of B-vitamins in pregnancy and fetal programing.
+Of specific interest to Kristina in recent years is the area of B-vitamins in pregnancy and fetal programming.
 Her research has been supported by governmental agencies, the European Commission and charities.
-She has published more than 80 scientific papers in high quality peer-reviewed journals.
+She has published more than 100 scientific papers in high quality peer-reviewed journals.

-Currently Kristina is a member of the Panel on Dietetic Products, Nutrition and Allergies at European Food Safety Authority (EFSA).
-She has served as an expert in the Working Group set by the EFSA for updating the recommendations for vitamin intakes of the European population.
-Kristina also served on the editorial board of the journal ‘Nutrients’ for 9 years.
+Currently Kristina is an active member of the Scientific Panel on Nutrition, Novel Foods and Food Allergens at the European Food Safety Authority (EFSA).
+She previously served as an expert in EFSA’s Working Group tasked with updating dietary recommendations for vitamin intakes for European populations (2012-2018).
+Kristina also served as an Associate Editor of the journal ‘Nutrients’ for 9 years.